Analysis: Five names to know in Washington’s offensive coordinator search

 And that name should not be unfamiliar.
 The 36-year-old SMU assistant was previously the offensive coordinator and quarterbacks coach at Samford (2011), Arkansas State (2012), Auburn (2013-16) and UConn (2017).
 He won an SEC championship at Auburn in 2013.

-From stop to stop, Lashlee has repeatedly proven capable of engineering a prolific passing attack.
+From stop to stop, Lashlee has repeatedly proved capable of engineering a prolific passing attack.
 But would he even consider a stop like Washington (or vice versa?)
-The Arkansas native has exclusively coached in the south and east, and presumably many of his recruiting ties remain there as well.
+The Arkansas native has exclusively coached in the South and East, and presumably many of his recruiting ties remain there as well.
 Even if he’s a system fit, Lashlee may not necessarily be a cultural fit on Montlake.

 Chip Long — offensive coordinator/tight ends coach, Notre Dame

 Long’s success as Notre Dame’s offensive coordinator and tight ends coach from 2017 to 2019 should not be understated.
-The 36-year-old former North Alabama tight end recovered the wreckage of a disastrous 4-8 2016 season, and transformed the Irish into one of the nation’s premier rushing offenses the following year.
+The 36-year-old former North Alabama tight end recovered the wreckage of a disastrous 4-8 2016 season and transformed the Irish into one of the nation’s premier rushing offenses the following year.
 Notre Dame also reached the College Football Playoff in 2018 and compiled 33 wins in Long’s three-season stretch, the most consistent success of the Brian Kelly era.
 And it only came after Kelly surrendered play-calling duties to Long and allowed the former Memphis offensive coordinator to implement his own offensive system.

-Long — who parted ways with ND prior to its Camping World Bowl win over Iowa State — has also proven a dogged recruiter, and he signed two four-star tight ends before leaving South Bend this offseason.
+Long — who parted ways with Notre Dame before its Camping World Bowl win over Iowa State — has also proved a dogged recruiter, and he signed two four-star tight ends before leaving South Bend this offseason.

 But, with all that said, I covered Long with the Irish in 2017, and I’d be stunned if he chose to start over with a first-year head coach and starting quarterback.
 He’s certainly an intriguing name who would bring an innovative, balanced offense.
-But he’s also the biggest long shot in this particular list.
+But he’s also the biggest longshot in this particular list.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.